-In addition to key management personnel, the Company transacted with the following related parties during the years ended July 31, 2022 and 2021:
+In addition to key management personnel, the Company transacted with the following related parties during the years ended July 31, 2023 and 2022:

 TruePoint Exploration Inc. ("TruePoint") is a privately held exploration service company that provides exploration and administrative services to the Company as well as other exploration companies.
-Costs covered by TruePoint include exploration expenditures (technical work on projects such as drilling, sampling and geophysics), consulting, investor relations, corporate development costs, and other admin costs.
-Greg Johnson, President and CEO of the Company is a minority shareholder of TruePoint.
+Costs covered by TruePoint include exploration expenditures (technical work on projects such as drilling, sampling and geophysics), consulting, investor relations, corporate development costs, and other administrative costs.
+Greg Johnson, CEO of the Company is a minority shareholder of TruePoint.